czi-catalystproject/czi-catalystproject.github.io/catalystbook/team.md

 # Team

-The Catalyst Project Core Team includes personnel from seven open science organisations:
+The Catalyst Project Core Team includes personnel from seven open science organisations.
+To find out more about the individual team members check out the People page.

 ::::::{card}
 :link: https://carpentries.org/about/